Autism

 For example, a gestalt language processor might say, “Which story do you want to read?” when he realizes it’s time for bed.
 He knows this phrase is related to bedtime, but he doesn’t necessarily understand the meaning of each individual word.

-Your speech therapist can teach you techniques for better communication with your child.
+There are a few strategies for echolalia that a speech therapist might recommend.
 For example, they may suggest modeling phrases from your child’s point of view, as they would say it.
 So you might say “I found my race car!” instead of saying “Do you see the race car?” or “You found your race car.”
 That way, your child can learn how to say it from their own perspective.

-Another important part of communicating with children who use echolalia is to focus on the meaning behind what they’re saying, rather than the specific words they’re using.
+Another way to help children who use echolalia is to focus on the meaning behind what they’re saying, rather than the specific words they’re using.
 Try noticing what your child is doing, how they’re feeling, and what they’re paying attention to when they use certain phrases.
-This can give you clues about what they mean, even if it's a little different from the actual words they’re using.
+This can give you clues about what they mean, even if it's a little different from their actual words.

 The most important thing is to follow your child’s lead.
 This can be hard!
 But it’s better to let your child lead rather than asking too many questions or giving them too many commands.
 Following their lead can help you better understand each other and support relationship-building and communication.

 If your child is using echolalia and you’re noticing other signs of autism, talk with your child’s pediatrician.
-They may recommend an autism evaluation and/or a speech therapy evaluation.
+They may recommend both an autism evaluation and a speech therapy evaluation.

 Autism is a complex condition that affects every child differently.
-However, some signs of autism may include the following:
+However, some signs of autism in children may include the following:

 • Slow to respond to their name or other attempts to gain their attention

-• Using behaviors like temper tantrums to communicate
+• Uses behaviors like temper tantrums to communicate

-• Using a monotone speaking voice that lacks inflection or intonation
+• Uses a monotone speaking voice that lacks inflection or intonation

-• Appearing to be in their own world and lacking eye contact
+• Appears to be in their own world and lacks eye contact

-• Strong reactions to sensory stimuli, such as being sensitive to loud noises or refusing to eat food with certain textures
+• Has strong reactions to sensory stimuli, such as being sensitive to loud noises or refusing to eat food with certain textures

-It’s important to remember that we all communicate differently.
-Using echolalia can be a meaningful step in communication development.
-A speech therapist can help support you and your child as they learn to shape echolalia into more flexible language.
+Using echolalia can be a meaningful step in an autistic child’s communication development.
+A speech therapist can support you and your child as they learn to shape echolalia into more flexible language.
+Learn more in our guide to speech therapy for autism.

 More from